Berkeley balcony collapse: Victims

 Six people died in the immediate aftermath of the collapse.
 They were identified as 22-year-old Ashley Donohoe, and Olivia Burke, Eoghan Culligan, Niccolai "Nick" Schuster, Lorcán Miller and Eimear Walsh, all aged 21.
 All six were Irish and from Dublin.
 On 2 January 2022, survivor Aoife Beary died of a stroke, the consequence of injuries sustained in the collapse.

 Investigation

 The rotted-off stubs of the LVL joists that had supported the balcony.

-Alameda County prosecutors opened up an investigation in the accident on June 25.
-They stated that involuntary manslaughter charges could be filed.
-On that day, District Attorney Nancy O'Malley denied that pressure from the Irish community led to the collapse inquiry.
+On June 25, Alameda County prosecutors began an investigation into the accident, stating involuntary manslaughter charges could be filed.
+District Attorney Nancy O'Malley denied pressure from the Irish community led to the collapse inquiry.
 On July 3, 2015, the Alameda County Superior Court rejected a restraining order bid by Segue Builders, a construction company, against the examination of evidence.
 O'Malley had argued the granting of a restraining order would interfere with her duty to investigate the tragedy.